jahnavipotu/data-analyst-portfolio/README.md

 Python Libraries used: Pandas, NumPy, Matplotlib, Seaborn, SciPy, Scikit-learn.

-# Project 2: Seattle Airbnb Open data
+# Project 2: Seattle Airbnb Open data Visualization Using Tableau
 Created effective visualizations and dashboard in Tableau using Seattle Airbnb Open data.
-Answered questions like Which Zipcode charges the most on average?, Which times of year is best to rent airbnbs?, Average Price Per Bedroom, Distinct Count of Bedroom Listings.
+Answered some analytical questions like Which Zipcode charges the most on average?, Which times of year is best to rent airbnbs?, Average Price Per Bedroom, Distinct Count of Bedroom Listings.

 <img src="https://github.com/jahnavipotu/data-analyst-portfolio/raw/main/Screenshot%20(19).png" alt="Dashboard" width="600">